 Bystander video of the shooting was posted online and sparked protests in the streets around the restaurant.

 On the night of June 13, the restaurant was set on fire while crowds of protesters watched.

 Tuesday, video showed vehicles in the funeral procession for Brooks making a circle through the parking lot of the burned-out restaurant.

 The US Marshals/Fulton County Sheriff’s Fugitive Unit arrested White, the Gwinnett County Sheriff’s Office said in a tweet.
 Details of the arrest were not immediately available.

-A warrant for her arrest was issued a few days ago.
-Atlanta Fire Rescue tweeted then that White "has been identified as a suspect in the arson fire that burned down the Wendy's Restaurant (125 University Ave) on Saturday, June 13th."
+Atlanta Fire Rescue tweeted that White “has been identified as a suspect in the arson fire that burned down the Wendy’s Restaurant.”

 Findling said due to concerns over Covid-19, the age and criminal history of his client and the fact that one of the officers in the case was given a signature bond last week, his client should be afforded the same.

 The officer who shot Brooks, Garrett Rolfe, who has since been fired, faces felony murder and other charges.
 He is being held in jail.

 Devin Brosnan, the other officer at the scene of the shooting, was charged with aggravated assault and released on his own recognizance.